tanner-johnson2718/MEME_OS_3/Dynamic_Linking/README.md

 To conclude our look at dynamic linking, lets look at its one key useful property.
 Sharing a single chunk of code resident in memory between multiple programs.
 To explore this we add a little code at the end of `lazy.c`.
 We add a system call to print its PID and we a do a read system call on the STDIN fd so that the program does not exit until we enter a key stroke into the terminal.

 We run two instances of `lazy`.
 In linux, the procfs system interface can be used to dump the virtual pages of a process.
 This is done with `cat /proc/<pid>/maps`.
 We then make use of a program `virt_to_phys` ([code taken from here](https://stackoverflow.com/questions/5748492/is-there-any-api-for-determining-the-physical-address-from-virtual-address-in-li)) to convert the pages of each process that are associated with `libGOT` into physical addresses.
 Finally we can compare and see what pages each process shares and what parts of libGOT are not shared.
-Note, we will cover topics such as virual memory, procfs, files, etc in more detail at later timer.
+Note, we will cover topics such as virual memory, procfs, files, etc in more detail at a later timer.
 For now, focus on using these concepts to highlight how libGOT gets shared and what sections do not get shared.

 **Proc 1**